Populars for Italy

-Populars for Italy (Popolari per l'Italia, PpI) is a Christian-democratic political party in Italy led by Mario Mauro, minister of Defence in Letta Cabinet and, previously, long-serving MEP for Forza Italia.
+Populars for Italy (Popolari per l'Italia, PpI) was a Christian-democratic political party in Italy led by Mario Mauro, minister of Defence in Letta Cabinet and, previously, long-serving MEP for Forza Italia.

 History

 The party was launched in November 2013 by splinters from Civic Choice (SC) led by Mario Mauro and Lorenzo Dellai, who wanted to continue supporting Enrico Letta's government (in which Mauro served as minister of Defence), but disagreed with SC's perceived liberal outlook.
 Soon after, the PpI formed joint parliamentary groups, named For Italy, with the Union of the Centre (UdC).
 According to its leaders, the party would soon merge with the UdC into a new "centrist" party.

 The party was officially founded on 28 January 2014.
 In the meantime, Mauro was appointed president.

 In February 2014, Mauro was not confirmed as minister of Defence in Matteo Renzi's government, but the PpI joined the government with one deputy minister (Andrea Olivero at Agriculture) and three undersecretaries.

 In the 2014 European Parliament election, the party endorsed the New Centre-Right – Union of the Centre joint list.

 In July 2014, the PpI suffered the defection of its left-wing faction (composed by the majority of the party's MPs: eight deputies out of twelve and two senators out of eight), led by Dellai, Olivero, Mario Marazziti, Mario Giro and Lucio Romano, who launched Solidary Democracy (Demo.S).
 The new party re-affirmed the strategic alliance with Renzi's Democratic Party and its support for the government, while the PpI considered it just temporary as the party's declared goal was to restructure the centre-right camp instead.
 By November, the PpI were reduced to two deputies and three senators.

 On 11 September 2014, the PpI were officially accepted into the European People's Party (EPP).

 In November 2014, in an interview to Il Giornale, Mauro hinted that the party might leave the Renzi Cabinet and explained that its goal was that of dissolving Italy's EPP-member parties (the new Forza Italia, the New Centre-Right, the UdC and the PpI) in a joint centre-right party.
 Consequently, the three PpI senators left For Italy in order to join Great Autonomies and Freedom, a centre-right miscellaneous group, but the PpI continued to participate in the government with two undersecretaries, Domenico Rossi (Defense) and Angela D'Onghia (Education).